-Best execution requirements apply to all financial instruments as listed in the Annex I of MiFID II, section C. The Firm transacts in the following classes of financial instruments:
+Best execution requirements apply to all financial instruments as listed in Annex I of MiFID II, section C. The Firm transacts in the following classes of financial instruments:

 Government and public security

-Commodity Option and option on commodity future
+Option (excluding a commodity option and an option on a commodity future)

-Rights or interests in investments (security)
+Rights to or interests in investments (Security)

-Rolling spot forex
+Rolling spot forex contract

 This policy applies to Retail Clients and Professional Clients.
 In accordance with the Firm’s obligations to the client, it has notified the client of the client classification that applies to them.